From Java 8 to Java 11+

 Class Loaders

-Our product connects to a lot of external third-party databases.
+Our product connects to many external third-party databases.
 To do that, JDBC drivers are used and loaded into a dedicated class loader so as not to pollute the other classes.
-However, as I learnt with this error, class loader come with their own unnamed module…
+However, as I learned with this error, class loaders come with their own unnamed module

-The “fix” to open all modules at runtime only works for the “main” Unnamed module (ClassLoader.getSystemClassLoader().getUnnamedModule()
+The “fix” to open all modules at runtime only works for the “main” Unnamed module (ClassLoader.getSystemClassLoader().getUnnamedModule()).
+It does not work for other class loaders.
+Two choices at that point:

-- call the code to open all modules every time when creating a new class loader, this costly and we have to dig through the code base
+• call the code to open all modules every time a new class loader is created, which is costly and requires digging through the code base

-- add flags to the JVM startup that allows accessing restricted modules for all code and class loaders, but an explicit list is still required
+• add flags to the JVM startup that allow access to restricted modules for all code and class loaders, but an explicit list is still required

-As it will be lots of trouble and not very future proof to call the code for every Class Loader in our code base, it was decided to add the flags to the JVM.
-We will then gradually move the the Java Module System for a future next release, and then remove the call to open all modules for that release, when our tests have more time to catch potential illegal access.
+As it would be a lot of trouble and not very future-proof to call the code for every class loader in our code base, it was decided to add the flags to the JVM.
+We will then gradually move to the Java Module System for a future release, and remove the call to open all modules for that release, once our tests have had more time to catch potential illegal access.

-However, as stated in the Snowflake documentation, Java 17 is in prevew and only Java 11 is really supported.
-When the software is running with Java 17, the System Java Compiler called will be the one from Java 17, that will compile to a Java 17 bytecode by default, which is then incompatible with Snowflake.
+However, as stated in the Snowflake documentation, Java 17 is in preview and only Java 11 is officially supported.
+When the software is running with Java 17, the system Java compiler will be the one from Java 17, which compiles to Java 17 bytecode by default, and is therefore incompatible with Snowflake.

-Due to the Java Module System and all surprises coming with it, we went further with the CI.
+Due to the Java Module System and all the surprises that came with it, we extended the CI.

-Everythng was already moved to Java 11, but we added more Java runtime options, to be able to choose Java 17, 11 and 8 (for older supported releases).
-It will then be useful for the next Java versions (21+).
+Everything was already moved to Java 11, but we added more Java runtime options, to be able to choose between Java 17, 11, and 8 (for older supported releases).
+This will be useful for future Java versions (21+).

 We then moved the default runtime to Java 17, as we believe it will catch more problems.
 So now our CI is a mix of Java 17 and Java 11 for some jobs.

-The same was done for our Java unit tests, that are still compiled with Java 11, but can now be run with Java 11 and 17.
+The same was done for our Java unit tests, which are still compiled with Java 11, but can now be run with Java 11 and 17.

-As most developers use Java 11 by default, there is a pretty good coverage of both Java versions between developers and tests environments.
+As most developers use Java 11 by default, there is a good coverage of both Java versions across developer and test environments.

-Of course there were lots of small parts that also needed checking, upgrading.
+Of course, there were many small parts that also needed checking and upgrading.

-The software also runs on cloud and the different cloud providers.
-Runtime cloud images were also updated with the new Java version, they were directly upgraded to Java 17.
+The software also runs on cloud environments and different cloud providers.
+The runtime cloud images were updated with the new Java version, and were directly upgraded to Java 17.

-This is inline with moving all our tests with Java 17 by default.
+This is in line with moving all our tests to Java 17 by default.

 Plugins

-The software also has extensive supports for plugins, written in a variety of languages, mainly Python.
-But Java is also a supported language for some part of the stack.
+The software also has extensive support for plugins, written in a variety of languages, mainly Python.
+But Java is also a supported language for some parts of the stack.

-Each plugin was tested with both Java runtime versions to ensure no regression were found.
+Each plugin was tested with both Java runtime versions to ensure no regressions were found.

-In the process, we started reviewing how plugins are built to ensure they could also target different Java versions.
+In the process, we started reviewing how plugins are built, to ensure they can also target different Java versions.
 That is still an ongoing task.

 Conclusion

 The migration from Java 8 to Java 11 and 17 was much more painful than expected.
-I thought most of the problems would come from Java 11 and the tooling, compilation around it, but the most painful parts were the JDK bug fixes and the Java Module System, for which we really not prepared.
+I thought most of the problems would come from Java 11 and the tooling and compilation around it, but the most painful parts were the JDK bug fixes and the Java Module System, for which we were really not prepared.

-The transition task involved a few developers, but also part of the QA team to integrate the new Java versions and make sure everything can be parametrized, so thanks to all fo them!
+The transition task involved a few developers, but also part of the QA team to integrate the new Java versions and make sure everything could be parametrized, so thanks to all of them!

-In the long term, our software will move to the Java Module System so as to better export its interfaces, list what needs to be accessible and be more compliant with modern Java practices.
+In the long term, our software will move to the Java Module System to better export its interfaces, list what needs to be accessible, and be more compliant with modern Java practices.